DilexNetworks/dilex-hugo-shortcodes/content/shortcodes/dx-photo-exif/index.md

 ---
 title: "dx/photo - Photo Display with Captions and EXIF Data"
+summary: The photo shortcode was built to display images with captions and EXIF data.
+Wrapping this in a *bbox* shortcode is a nice way to make a callout box around the image.
 ---

 The photo shortcode was built to display images with captions and EXIF data.
 Wrapping this in a *bbox*